Quality Improvement in Healthcare

 Complaints Management in Healthcare

-Verita offer the NHS and private sectors a wide range of complaints management services, including helping to get on top of backlogs and helping to put better, safer, and fairer systems in place.
+Verita offers the NHS and private sectors a wide range of complaints management services, including helping to get on top of backlogs and helping to put better, safer, and fairer systems in place.

 Effective complaints handling preserves public confidence in services – confidence that can be significantly damaged when things go wrong.
 In particular, NHS providers need to meet CQC requirements for organisations to make sure that have an “effective and accessible” complaints system (Regulation 16) in place.